Sunday, June 30, 2024

 "American Psycho" reference there.
 But yeah, Stecker, he's a hard man or so it seems.
 And yeah, he's a chemical engineer working on toxic agents and poison gases.
 And he thinks the death of a few, even a few million or nothing on the scales of history.
 Very lofty about it.
 War is eternal and you may as well face the facts, he tells his buddy.
 And he reveals a secret as he chugs his beer.
 And he's been working on a substance and he loftily calls it, yes, Steckerite.
 Because after all, despite what I just said, I want to leave my mark on history.

 So, it can completely incapacitate and demoralize the enemy.
 It burns agonizingly on contact and kills instantly when inhaled.
-So, they sit there among the blissful eaters and the Stecker's is justifiably disturbed.
+So, they sit there among the blissful eaters and Stecker's friend is justifiably disturbed.
 And he thinks about anthills.
 And I got a flashback of the really cool Theodore Sturgeon story, "Mr. Costello, Hero".
 And I don't know, we'll do that on the podcast one day.
 I'm not going to go into this story now because it'd be quite a tangent, but it has to do with guy and anthills.
 Maybe a hero, but probably not.
 Definitely a product of the 1950s, just as this is a product of the other post-war.

 Nate: